grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-rule.md

    Webpage where you keep your runbook for the alert

 1. Optional: Add a custom annotation
-1. Optional: Add a **dashboard and panel link**.
+1. Optional: **Link dashboard and panel**.

-   [Link the alert rule to a panel](ref:link-alert-rules-to-dashboards) to enhance alert investigation.
+   [Link the alert rule to a panel](ref:link-alert-rules-to-dashboards) to facilitate alert investigation.

 1. Click **Save rule**.